Kossit73/Waste_to_Energy/README.md

 metrics, and run sensitivities.
 A CSV export button lets you download the calculated cash-flow table at any time.

+### Editing the default figures

+The workspace ships with illustrative assumptions but you can tailor every section directly in the browser:

+1. Toggle the **Edit** checkbox that appears in each section header to unlock its number inputs and data tables.
+2. Use the **Add row**/**Remove row** buttons that appear above editable tables (while in edit mode) to manage table length before updating cell values.
+3. Open the **Manage defaults & state** panel on the *Input Landing* tab to restore the packaged defaults, clear all tables, or save/load your own custom preset.
+4. The **Yearly increment helper** can apply a compound annual change to any numeric column when the related section is in edit mode, speeding up bulk adjustments.
+5. All edits cascade instantly through the dashboards, statements, and analytics tabs, so you can validate the impact without reloading the app.

 ## Package overview

 - `wte_model/inputs.py` – dataclasses representing the model inputs.